benjaminmisiuk/bulkshift/README.md

 ```
 ![](images/bshift_eg4.png)

-We could also call `bExplore` again to compare the "shifted" dataset to the "target".
+We could also call `bExplore` again to compare the "shifted" dataset to the "target":
 ```
 par(mfrow = c(2,2))
 bExplore(b$shifted, bb2016)